devyanshi-t/DemoOne/ReadMe.md

 [ For further details  on ARM templates refer to this link ]( https://docs.microsoft.com/en-us/azure/azure-resource-manager/templates/overview)

-1. The Figure belows shows the parameters for the Virtual Network Deployment.
+1. The Figure belows depicts the parameters for the Virtual Network Deployment.
                 <p align="center">
                 <img src="./figures/3.png">
                 Figure 1: Template Parameters for Virtual Network